 100 years ago British women finally won the right to vote.*

-The incredible work of the suffragettes – ordinary women who stopped at nothing to get their voices heard – paved the way for a century of progress in women’s rights.
+The incredible work of the suffragettes – ordinary women who stopped at nothing to get their voices heard – paved the way for a century of women’s rights work in the UK.

-The suffragette spirit is alive and well in Britain today.
-Thousands of women across the UK are still fighting for our rights.
-They stand up to racism, sexism, homophobia, corruption and much more.
+The suffragette spirit is alive and well in the UK today.
+Women across the UK are still fighting for our rights.
+They stand up to racism, say no to sexism, call out homophobia, challenge corruption, help the vulnerable and much more.

 Why is Amnesty running this project?

-In 2016, 281 human rights defenders were killed – and last year is set to be the deadliest year yet.
+We know of at least 281 human rights defenders that were killed in 2016, simply for standing up for what they believed in – and initial research shows 2017 is set to have been the deadliest year yet.